Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 One reason I have found that people use more words than anybody wants to hear is that the speaker is not conscious of what they want back.
 They don't understand what their own present request is, and so they keep going on and on.
 Trying to get what they want when they're not even too sure what they want in the conversation.

 I can recall a very close friend that I had would often tell me at great length things that were happening to her in her workplace.
-And one day, I said to her, you know, I find it hard to follow you, and I hear you telling all of this, but I'm not sure what you're wanting back from me.
+One day, I said to her, you know, I find it hard to follow you, and I hear you telling all of this, but I'm not sure what you're wanting back from me.
 Could you tell me what your request is of me, when you are telling me these things that happened to you at work?

 She thought for a moment and she said, "*I thought it was important to say*"